 When to Credit an Invoice

-If the refunded amount should not have been paid, crediting the invoice is the best option (this is the default selection).
+If the refunded amount should not have been paid, crediting the Invoice is the best option (this is the default selection).

-Once submitted, the invoice updates with a new Refunds total, and the refund appears in the invoice history.
+Once submitted, the Invoice updates with a new Refunds total, and the refund appears in the Invoice history.

 When to Rebill an Invoice